 I get that this isn’t achievable all the time, but try to go to bed at the same time every day, even if that time is at 9 pm.
 You want to give yourself enough time to try to get 7-9 hours of sleep.
 (I know that sounds impossible.)
 But going to bed consistently at the same time every night is good for your body’s sleep-wake cycle, and it helps promote a better night’s sleep.

 If it’s been more than 15 minutes and you’re having difficulty dozing off, get up and do something relaxing.
 Do not pick up that phone of yours!
 This will not help.
 Get your mind and body ready for sleep and go back to bed when you’re feeling tired.
 Otherwise, you’ll be miserable tossing and turning in bed, thinking about how you cannot sleep—been there.

 Look around your bedroom and notice if there are things that you can change to help with your sleep.
 For example:

-- How old is your mattress and pillow?
+- How old are your mattress and pillow?
 Your mattress and pillow can contribute to better sleep, too.
 Make sure that what you are sleeping on isn’t hurting your sleep time.

 Tip #5: Pay Attention to What You’re Eating and Drinking

-It actually doesn’t matter what time you eat (even before bed), you just have to pay attention to what and how much you’re eating and drinking before bed.
-You don’t want to be consuming too many calories before you go to sleep.
-You also don’t want to go to bed either hungry or stuffed.
+It doesn’t matter what time you eat (even before bed).
+However, you must pay attention to what and how much you’re eating and drinking before bed.
+You don’t want to consume too many calories before you go to sleep.
+You also don’t want to go to bed hungry or stuffed.
 That discomfort might keep you up at night.
-If you eat too much before you go to sleep your body will also be busy digesting that food not allowing you to achieve good quality, deep sleep.
+If you overeat before you go to sleep, your body will also be busy digesting that food, not allowing you to achieve good quality, deep sleep.

 And it should go without saying, don’t drink too much before bed.
 We want to prevent those disruptive middle-of-the-night trips to the bathroom.
 Pregnant moms can especially feel me on this one!